marcialf/mininet-of-ccnx/README.md

-Mini-CCNx: Rapid Prototyping for CCN networks
+Mini-OF-CCNx: Mininet OpenFlow CCNx Prototyping Framework
 ========================================================

-### What is Mini-CCNx?
+### What is Mini-OF-CCNx?

-Mini-CCNx is a Mininet fork that aims at extending Mininet to support the emulation of CCNx nodes.
+Mini-OF-CCNx is a Mini-CCNx fork that extend Mini-CCNx, a Mininet CCNx implementation, to support OpenFlow forwarding.

 ### Installation